Skip to Main Content

 Woodcleft Avenue

 Woodcleft Avenue was named for John J. Randall's development on land south of Merrick Road.
 The section's name was given to the street and the canal.
+According to documents obtained from the archives of the Town of Hempstead, the road was laid out and opened in 1909.

 See Also: